How to Measure a Big Tree

 Note that only one-quarter point is award for each foot of average crown spread.

 This measuring and scoring system is adopted from the National Big Tree Program.
-For more details on this system, visit the American Forests website.
+For more details on this system, visit the National Register of Champion Trees.

 Use the calculator below to determine the score for a big tree you have found.
 Enter the measurements of your tree and press the submit button.
 Along with the score, a list of big trees in the register will be displayed based on the species name you provide.